-After an absence of over 400 years, the native Beaver is coming back to Sussex.
+After an absence of over 400 years, the native Beaver has been brought back to Sussex.
 These natural ecosystem engineers, which help so much with natural flood management, wildlife regeneration, water resources and water quality, were hunted to extinction in the UK in the 16th Century.
-Sussex Wildlife Trust recognises the important role that these nocturnal animals play in restoring the natural life support systems that we rely on, and we are working with local landowners to find appropriate sites for their re-introduction to Sussex.
+Sussex Wildlife Trust recognises the important role that these nocturnal animals play in restoring the natural life support systems that we rely on, and we are working with local landowners and other stakeholders to find appropriate sites for their re-introduction to Sussex.

 In 2020, the Knepp Estate had a licence approved by Defra to introduce Beavers into a 250 ha partially fenced area of the Knepp estate in West Sussex.
-The National Trust also had approval to bring Beavers back to land on the edge of the South Downs.
-Two pairs of Beavers will be released into a dedicated area of Knepp, and at least two other pairs on National Trust land for a 5 year period, to see how they settle into and adapt their new environment.
-The Beavers will have plenty of space to roam free and to do what they do best.
+A pair of Beavers were released in the Autumn, however unfortunately shortly afterwards it was found that the two individuals had made separate escapes from this semi-natural enclosure.
+As a result Knepp has now made some changes to the enclosure and have resubmitted their licence application for a release into a smaller fully enclosed area.
+The National Trust also had approval to bring Beavers back to land on the edge of the South Downs and a pair was introduced early in 2021 for a 5 year period, to see how they settle into and adapt their new environment.

 Beavers and wetlands